lwldcr/Docs/python_abc.md

 ## Why
-Python has become one of the most popular programming languages since its born especially after ML become more and more popular around these years.
+Python has become one of the most popular programming languages since its birth especially after ML become more and more popular around these years.
 Things happen with certain reasons.

 * simple